-Management's objective is to maximize the money spent "in the ground".
+Management's main objective is to advance its current projects and maximize their potential via the use of different exploration techniques available.
 The long-term goal remains to develop the Company's properties and achieve commercial production.
 The Company may enter into partnerships in order to fully exploit the production potential of its exploration assets.